 Tanzania Safaris are mostly undertaken in all or one of the following national parks namely; Mikumi national park, Udzungwa Mountain national park, Saadan national park, Tarangire national park, Serengeti national park, , Rubondo Island national park, Ruaha national park, Nsumbu national park, and Lake Manyara nationla park.

 Only exceeded by Ethiopia and South Africa, Tanzania has Heritage sites well known under UNESCO very frequently visited.
 Five of these are, Kilimanjaro, Seleous, Serengeti, Ngorongoro and Zanzibar Stone Town.
+These will greatly enrich your safaris in Tanzania.

 Most known for Swahili speaking, the country is also rich with a diversity of language speaking tribes, like Luya.
 Kiiwa Kisiwani, an offshore island south of Dar-es-Salaam is a good destination to many, for it supports ruins of the most significant of the Swahili city-states.
 The Kondoa Rock Art Site, inscribed in 2006, with 150 –plus painted rock shelters is also an amazing eye catch to many tourists, both local and international.